dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 Recommended use cases:

 * Persisting objects to a database
-* Communication with a web service using protocol buffers as the data format
+* Communication with a web service that expects protocol buffers as the data format
 * Communication between a web client and a server written in different languages